 One of the subsidiary, TSA Process Equipments Private Limited (TSA) has accounted a redemption liability of Rs.
 65.43 (March 31, 2024: Rs.
 Nil) on account of non-controlling interest portion.

-(All amounts are in Rupees Crore, except per share data and unless stated otherwise)
+for the year ended March 31, 2025 (All amounts are in Rupees Crore, except per share data and unless stated otherwise)

 (b) Other Current Financial Liabilities